 Other west African countries such as Benin, Cote d’Ivoire, and Togo face a high rate of coastal erosion.
 A World Bank study reveals that 56% of the coastline in these countries has been eroding 2 metre per year.
 Damages from the sea-level rise cost the government of Cote d’Ivoire nearly $2 billion — 4.9% of its GDP, while it cost the Benin government $229 million — 2.5% of the country’s GDP.

-It would require hundreds of billions of dollars to protect the west African cities and villages from the rising tides.
+It would require hundreds of billions of dollars to protect cities and villages from sea-level rise in West Africa.
 Costs will continue to increase in the future as sea levels rise and populations in the coastal areas grow.
 But, most countries cannot afford sea-level rise adaption strategies as they are already struggling with immediate poverty challenges.

 However, there are external financial sources the west African governments can depend on.
 One of them is international climate funds disbursed among the countries struggling with issues caused by climate change.